 Getting Started

 We will send you a health survey to help [CCO Name] know what support you need.
-We will ask about your physical, behavioral, dental, and social health care needs.
+We will ask about your physical, behavioral, dental, developmental, and social health care needs.
 To learn more about this survey, go to the “Survey about your health” section.

 Complete and return your survey in any of these ways: